dotmote/plantbeats-docs/docs/Settings/profile.md

 ---
 id: profile
 title: Profile
-sidebar_position: 6
+sidebar_position: 1
 ---

 # Profile

 To view your profile, click on your profile picture on the right side of the top navigation bar.
+You will be redirected to the profile tab in the settings page.

 ![navbar](/img/profile/navbar.png)